Askew (work of art)

 Artwork Info

-- Artist Roxy Paine often uses industrial building materials to create sculptures of natural-looking objects.
+- Paine uses industrial building materials to create sculptures of natural-looking objects.

 Learn More

-Paine’s manmade versions of natural elements blur the boundaries between nature and culture, the natural and the artificial, machine made and handmade.
-Paine has described his work as, quote, “a collision of the industrial world with the natural world.”
-Paine often chooses the same industrial materials used in building pipelines and plants for his art.
+Paine’s installations often represent the conflict between what is natural and what is artificial.
+He has described his work as “a collision of the industrial world with the natural world.”
+To create his art, Paine often uses the same industrial materials that are used to build pipelines and factories.

 tags: perception, reflection, variation, seasons, environmental science, biology